EthanRudy/BigInt/README.md

 ```

 ### Bitwise Operands
-Note: AND, OR, and XOR are **VERY** due to the [[Documentation#big Integer Documentation|big::Integers]] having to be converted to binary every operation.
+Note: AND, OR, and XOR are **VERY** due to the [big::Integers](#Default%20Constructor) having to be converted to binary every operation.
 Both of the shifting functions use multiplication and division by two to calculate the result.
 #### AND
-Returns the result of a bitwise AND `&` operation of the two specified [[Documentation#big Integer Documentation|big::Integers]]
+Returns the result of a bitwise AND `&` operation of the two specified [big::Integers](#Default%20Constructor)
 ##### Source:
 ```cpp
 Integer Integer::operator&(Integer& o) {